English language support

 - First-class sports facilities, including a Fitness and Conditioning Suite

-- An orientation programme (including an airport pick-up service) upon arrival and support during your course
+- An orientation programme upon arrival and support during your course

 St Mary’s enjoys a beautiful campus location in a highly desirable part of West London.
 There is a wide choice of shops, restaurants, entertainment venues and recreational spaces in the local area.
-You will also have easy access to London, one of the world's most exciting cities.
+The University has easy access to London, one of the world's most exciting cities.

 Students who successfully complete either pre-sessional course are considered to have met the St Mary's English language requirements.
 Progression to your degree course from the programme depends on your fulfilling the following: